Bangladesh working to enable its people to watch more Indian films in theatres: Minister | Entertainment

 - India

-Bangladesh is working to enable its people to watch more Indian films in theatres, the country's Information and Broadcasting Minister Muhammad Hasan Mahmud said on Thursday.
+Bangladesh is working to enable its people to watch more Indian films in theatres, the country's Information and Broadcasting Minister Muhammad Hasan Mahmud has said.

-Inaugurating the 5th Bangladesh Film Festival at Nandan in Kolkata, he called for enhanced cultural exchanges between the two nations.
+Inaugurating the 5th Bangladesh Film Festival at Nandan in Kolkata on Thursday, he called for enhanced cultural exchanges between the two nations.

 Referring to the increasing popularity of music videos and web series made in the two countries on both sides of the border, he said, ''We should not put fetters on such cultural exchanges.''
 Mahmud said his government is working to enable its people watch more Indian films in theatres.